Solution | Batch Performance Optimization#

 Please also note that Dataiku instances with a built-in environment of Python2, instead of Python 3, will be unable to use the webapp.
 For instances with a built-in environment of Python2, users should create a basic Python3 code env and set the project to use this code env.

-The solution takes in 2 input data sources.
+The Solution takes in two input data sources.

 Dataset |